Hemphill’s File Shell, Limaria hemphilli

 Hemphill’s File Shell, Limaria hemphilli.
 Size: 2.8 cm (1.1 inches) x 1.8 cm (0.7 inches).
 Shell collected from the beach of Bahía Concepción , Baja California Sur, April 2005.
 Shell collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Hemphill’s File, Limaria hemphilli (Hertlein & Strong, 1946), is a bivalve mollusk that is a member of the a Limidae Family.
-They are also known as the Swimming File.
+Phylogeny: Hemphill’s File Shell, Limaria hemphilli (Hertlein & Strong, 1946), is a bivalve mollusk that is a member of the a Limidae Family.
+The genus Limaria is one of ten genera in this family, and there are thirty-four species in this genus.
+This species is also known as the Swimming File and Hemphill’s Fileclam.
+In Mexico they are called Lima de Hemphill.
 The shell was named in honor of Henry Hemphill, a mason by trade and an amateur malacologist.
-The described several species of mollusks he collected in the western United States and along the Pacific Coast and had several named in his honor.
+He described several species of mollusks that he collected in the western United States and along the Pacific Coast, and had several named in his honor.

-The shell has an obliquely oval outline.
+Description: Hemphill’s File Shell has an obliquely oval outline.
 The shell is only moderately inflated with gaps posteriorly and anteriorly when the two valves are closed.
-The ears (auricles) are equal in size with the anterior auricle being sharply pointed.
+The ears (auricles) are equal in size, with the anterior auricle being sharply pointed.
 They have numerous, fine, radial ribs on the exterior surface.
 The shell is white in color.
-Hemphill’s File Shell reach a maximum of 2.3 cm (0.9 inches) in length and 2.8 cm (1.1 inches) in height.
+The living animal is orange, and numerous light orange tentacles extend out from the shell.
+Hemphill’s File Shells reach a maximum of 2.3 cm (0.9 inches) in length and 2.8 cm (1.1 inches) in height.